 - For more detail on Strength Training, read our article on Strength Training and Running.

 - Increasing your cadence (steps per minute) by 5% – 7.5% can help reduce loads on the PF joint by naturally shortening your step length (1).
 Metronome apps can assist in finding your current cadence and to help increase it.
 Most smart watches can also monitor your cadence.
-ONLY TRY THIS IF YOU HAVE A LOW CADENCE.
+Only try this if you have a low cadence to begin with.
 A cadence of 170-190 is standard.
 For example, this strategy would be appropriate for someone with a cadence of 150 who lands with there foot well out in front of them.

 - Some runners look like they are running on a tight rope.
 This narrow running pattern can increase abnormal loads on the PF joint.
 To widen your step width, think about “pushing your knees out to the side” when running.
 This cue along with hip exercises can help widen your running pattern and improve symptoms.